jpmml/jpmml-evaluator/README.md

 ### Java SE 9 and newer ###

 Java SE 9 and newer do not provide a JAXB runtime.

 A standalone application needs to be packaged with full JAXB API and implementation classes.
-An embedded application should consult with the application container about the availability of JAXB classes, and fill the gaps, if any.
+An embedded application should consult with the intended application container regarding the availability of JAXB classes, and fill the gaps, if any.

-Choosing JPMML-Evaluator with [GlassFish Metro](https://metro.java.net) JAXB runtime:
+Using JPMML-Evaluator with [GlassFish Metro](https://metro.java.net) JAXB runtime (XML only):

 ```xml
 <dependency>